-This No-Knead Rustic Bread Loaf is one of the easiest bread recipes.
-It starts with flour, salt, yeast and water, add in a little time plus a hot dutch oven equals one crusty rustic loaf!
+This No-Knead Rustic Bread Loaf is one of the easiest bread recipes you’ll ever make.
+It starts with simple ingredients like bread flour, kosher salt, yeast and water.
+Add in a little patience ands some (hands off) time, plus a hot dutch oven and once baked, you will get a delicious, crusty and rustic loaf!

-Here’s the math: 4 ingredients + 24 hours + a hot dutch oven = 1 rustic bakery loaf of bread.
+4 ingredients + 24 hours + a hot dutch oven = 1 crusty and rustic loaf of bread.

 I have literally purchased bread that looked exactly like this.
 However this no-knead bread tastes a gazillion times better.
 Plus what’s better than the smell of bread baking in your home?